wisteria-hill-technologies/expo-native-web-redux/README.md

-# Expo Native Web WITH redux
+# Expo Native Web With Redux

 I am going to build a sample expo app which can run on ios and android devices as well as web.